-Part 1640 implements a provision from the FY 1996 appropriation law that subjects LSC recipients to Federal law relating to the proper use of funds.
-Specifically, Part 1640 provides, that as a condition of receipt of LSC funds, recipients will be subject to Federal civil and criminal statutes relating to fraud, false claims and bribery.
+Part 1640 implements a provision from the FY 1996 appropriation law that subjects LSC recipients to "all provisions of Federal law relating to the proper use of Federal funds."
+Specifically, Part 1640 provides that as a condition of receipt of LSC funds, recipients will be subject to Federal civil and criminal statutes relating to fraud, false claims and bribery.
+A list of some of these laws, specifically those relating to fraud, waste and abuse, is set forth in the regulation.
+Other laws relating to the use of funds are not specifically enumerated.
 Adopted in 1997, the rule has not been amended since.